Inquiry

 Applications of LPA Assessment Service in Animal Models of Stroke

-• Analyze the potential of LPAs as therapeutic targets for stroke treatment
+• Analyzing the potential of LPAs as therapeutic targets for stroke

 LPAs are particularly sensitive parameters reflecting the process of thrombosis and inflammation after stroke.
 Ace Therapeutics's LPA measurement service can provide an attractive and easy-to-use prognostic and/or diagnostic tool for preclinical stroke research.
 If you are interested in our services, please do not hesitate to contact us!